 If we’re being picky, though, This isn’t a perfect machine.
-The fence can shift ever so slightly as your locking it in place, which makes precision work a little fiddly and frustrating, the miter gauge isn’t of the highest quality, and the self-check function when it powers on could be a little faster if you ask us.
+The fence can shift ever so slightly as you’re locking it into place, which makes precision work a little fiddly and frustrating, the miter gauge isn’t of the highest quality, and the self-check function when it powers on could be a little faster if you ask us.

-All things considered though, this is an incredible design, saving limbs and lives every single day.
+All things considered, this is an incredible design, saving limbs and lives every single day.

 4. SKILSAW SPT99-11 Portable 10-Inch Worm Drive Table Saw